Photo from Unsplash

 Morning

-The believer is absolutely sure, that an invisible hand is always on the world’s helm, and that wherever providence may drift, Jehovah steers it.
-That reassuring knowledge prepares him for everything.
-He looks over the raging waters and sees Jesus treading the billows; and he hears a voice saying, “It is I, do not be afraid!”
-He knows also, that God is always wise, and, knowing this, he is confident that there can be no accidents, no mistakes; that nothing can occur—which ought not to arise.
-He can say, “If I should lose all I have, it is better that I should lose than have—if God so wills.
-The worst calamity is the wisest and the kindest thing that could befall to me—if God ordains it.”
+The believer is absolutely certain that an unseen hand is always guiding the world, and no matter where providence may lead, Jehovah steers it.
+This comforting knowledge prepares the believer for whatever may come.
+He gazes over the turbulent waters and sees Jesus walking on the waves; he hears a voice say, “It is I; do not be afraid!”
+He knows that God is always wise, and in knowing this, he is confident that no accidents or mistakes can happen—nothing occurs that shouldn’t.
+He can say, “If I lose everything, it is better for me to lose than to keep—if that is God’s will.
+Even the worst disaster is the wisest and kindest thing that could happen—if God ordains it.”

 “We know that all things work together for good to those who love God.”
-The Christian does not merely hold this as a theory but he knows it as a matter of fact.
-Everything has worked for good as yet; the poisonous drugs mixed in fit proportions, have worked the cure; the sharp cuts of the lancet, have cleansed out the proud flesh and facilitated the healing.
-Every event as yet has worked out the most divinely blessed results; and so, believing that God rules all, that He governs wisely, that He brings good out of evil—the believer’s heart is assured, and he is enabled calmly to meet each trial as it comes.
-The believer can in the spirit of true resignation pray, “Send me what you will, my God—so long as it comes from You!
-A bad portion never came from Your table to any of Your children.”
+The Christian doesn’t hold this merely as a theory but knows it as a truth lived out in experience.
+Everything has worked for good so far: the bitter medicines, when mixed in the right amounts, have brought healing; the sharp surgeon’s knife has cut away the diseased parts and made healing possible.
+Every event has brought about divinely blessed results.
+So, knowing that God rules everything, governs wisely, and brings good from evil, the believer’s heart is assured, and he can calmly face whatever trial comes.
+In the spirit of true surrender, the believer prays, “Send me whatever You will, my God—so long as it comes from You!
+No bad portion ever came from Your table to any of Your children.”

 Evening

-Kindred has its obligations.
-The Reubenites and Gadites would have been unbrotherly, if they had claimed the land which had been conquered, and had left the rest of the people to fight for their portions alone.
-We have received much by means of the efforts and sufferings of the saints in years gone by, and if we do not make some return to the church of Christ by giving her our best energies, we are unworthy to be enrolled in her ranks.
-Others are combating the errors of the age manfully, or excavating perishing ones from amid the ruins of the fall and if we fold our hands in idleness, we had need be warned, lest the curse of Meroz fall upon us!
+Family ties carry obligations.
+The Reubenites and Gadites would have been unbrotherly if they had claimed the land they conquered and left the rest of Israel to fight alone for their inheritance.
+We have received much through the struggles and sacrifices of the saints before us.
+If we fail to give our best to the church of Christ in return, we are unworthy to be counted among her members.
+Others are courageously fighting the errors of the age or rescuing lost souls from the ruins of the fall.
+If we sit idle, we should take heed, lest the curse of Meroz fall upon us!

-The Master of the vineyard says, “Why do you stand here idle—all the day?”
-What is the idler’s excuse?
-Personal service of Jesus becomes all the more the duty of all—because it is cheerfully and abundantly rendered by some.
-The toils of devoted missionaries and fervent ministers shame us—if we sit still in indolence.
+The Master of the vineyard asks, “Why do you stand here idle all day?”
+What excuse can the idle servant offer?
+Serving Jesus personally becomes all the more important because some serve Him cheerfully and abundantly.
+The labors of devoted missionaries and passionate ministers should convict us if we remain still in complacency.

-Shrinking from trial, is the temptation of those who are at ease in Zion—they would gladly escape the cross and yet wear the crown!
-To them the question for this evening’s meditation is very applicable.
-If the most precious are tried in the fire, are we to escape the crucible?
-If the diamond must be polished upon the wheel, are we to be made perfect without suffering?
-Who has commanded the wind to cease from blowing, because our ship is on the deep?
+There is a temptation for those who are comfortable in Zion to avoid trials—they would gladly skip the cross and still wear the crown!
+For them, tonight’s question is especially fitting.
+If the finest are refined in the fire, should we escape the furnace?
+If the diamond must be polished on the wheel, should we expect perfection without suffering?
+Who commanded the winds to stop blowing just because our ship is at sea?
 Why should we be treated better than our Lord?
-The firstborn felt the rod, and why not the younger brethren?
-It is a cowardly pride which would choose a downy pillow and a silken couch for a soldier of the cross.
-Wiser far is he who, being first resigned to the divine will, grows by the energy of grace to be pleased with it, and so learns to gather lilies at the cross-foot; and, like Samson, to find honey in the lion!
+The Firstborn felt the rod, so why not the younger siblings?
+It is cowardly pride that seeks a soft bed for a soldier of the cross.
+Wiser is the one who first submits to God’s will and then, by His grace, learns to rejoice in it, gathering lilies at the foot of the cross and, like Samson, finding honey in the lion.